Register as a new patient.

 Disabled Patient Facilities

 The practice has access for wheelchair users and an adapted downstairs WC.
-Patients may be dropped off outside our entrance and there is also an on-site wheelchair available.
+Patients may be dropped off outside our entrance and there are also 2 disabled parking bays to the rear of the surgery.
+On-site wheelchairs are available for your use.